 News & Reviews

 Lumin Music streamers and network players is the best available today.
 Lumin offer a world class DAC section with high quality streaming of your favourite high res music provider.
 If you have a NAS setup they have you covered for that too.
 The Lumin A1 started the ball rolling as their flagship player but the new S1 has stepped up the ladder leaving the A1 as number two in the billing.
-Pop over to Lumin to read the many wonderful reviews and look over what model will work for you.
-I think the T1 would do many music lovers right.
+Heres one review on the Lumin A1 read then pop over to Lumin to read the many wonderful reviews there and then look over which model will work best for you.
+The new Lumin D2 is fantastic but I think the T1 would do many music lovers right.
 But then again the A1 or S1 is kinda tempting too.
 Any of the players will provide wonderful music their DAC design is world class.
 The computer is no more for streaming music.
 Kick it out and relax knowing that the dramas and headaches of getting the computer to sound good is gone.
-The Lumin is very easy to setup and you will be enjoying music in minutes and not only that, it will leave the computer sound in the dust.
+Lumin players are very easy to setup and you will be enjoying music in minutes and not only that, it will leave the computer sound in the dust.
 This is the way to stream music.

 Are you searching for a musically involving tube amplifier in an integrated form?
 The 50 wpc Class A E.A.R.
 834 could be what you need.
 Does the 834 do great bass ?
 Yep.
 Wonderful full midrange?
 Yep.
 Tone and texture?
 Yep.
 Dynamic?
 Yep.
 Tops shimmer with a touch of creaminess?
 Yep.
 Got your interest?
 If so you need to listen to the E.A.R.
 834 for yourself.
 Some reviews here and here.